-- 1. to consult the chairman and/or chief executive about their remuneration proposals for other executive Directors; - to make recommendations to the Board on the Company's policy and structure for all Directors' and senior management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - 3. to review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - 4. to make recommendations to the Board on the remuneration packages of individual executive Directors and senior management; - 5. to make recommendations to the Board on the remuneration of non-executive Directors; - 6. to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group; - 14 Annual Report 2021
+- 1. to consult the chairman and/or chief executive about their remuneration proposals for other executive Directors; - to make recommendations to the Board on the Company's policy and structure for all Directors' and senior management remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - 3. to review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - 4. to make recommendations to the Board on the remuneration packages of individual executive Directors and senior management; - 5. to make recommendations to the Board on the remuneration of non-executive Directors;

-- 7. to review and approve compensation payable to executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive; - 8. to review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate; and - 9. to ensure that no Director or any of his associates is involved in deciding his own remuneration.
+- 6. to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group; - 7. to review and approve compensation payable to executive Directors and senior management for any loss or termination of office or appointment to ensure that it is consistent with contractual terms and is otherwise fair and not excessive; - 8. to review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that they are consistent with contractual terms and are otherwise reasonable and appropriate; - 9. to ensure that no Director or any of his associates is involved in deciding his own remuneration; and - 10. to review and provide its view and/or approve matters relating to share scheme under Chapter 17 of the Listing Rules.

-For the year ended 31 December 2021, one meeting of the Remuneration Committee was held and the attendance record of the Remuneration Committee members is set out in the table below:
+For the year ended 31 December 2023, one meeting of the Remuneration Committee was held and the attendance record of the Remuneration Committee members is set out in the table below: